-Cash flow from operating activities before changes in working capital in FY-2023 amounted to SEK -105.0 million (SEK -139.9 million).
-The decreased outflow reflects the cost-cutting initiatives from Q3.
-Changes in working capital in the current period totalled an outflow of SEK -21.8 million (inflow of SEK 14.7 million) reflecting the decrease in accounts payable and other liabilities.
-Cash flow from investing activities for the period totalled an inflow of SEK 47 thousand (outflow of SEK -65 thousand).
-Cash flow from financing activities amounted to an outflow of SEK -0.9 million (outflow of SEK -1.1 million), which reflects amortization of lease liabilities.
+Cash flow from operating activities before changes in working capital in 2024 amounted to SEK -66.4 million (SEK -105.0 million).
+The decreased outflow reflects the lower level of activities following the completion of clinical development for Orviglance.
+Cash flow from investing activities amounted to SEK 0 (inflow of SEK 47 thousand).
+Cash flow from financing activities totalled an inflow of SEK 115.2 million (outflow of SEK -0.9 million).
+The inflow during the period is attributable to loans received and the net cash from the completed Rights Issue.